Josh-Philip/cyb102-pcap-analysis/README.md

 ## Process
 1. Filters:
     - `smtp`
     - `smtp.data.fragment`
-These filters were used to single out SMTP packets out of all the network traffic
+      These filters were used to single out SMTP packets out of all the network traffic.

 2. Email Reconstruction
-On Wireshark, followed TCP stream of SMTP packets to view the full email message
+    - On Wireshark, followed TCP stream of SMTP packets to view the full email message.

 3. Key Indicators of Phishing
     - Suspicious subjects
     - Malicious IP addresses

 4. Identified Bad Actor
-Traced suspicious `smtp` packets to find a single attacker's IP
+    - Traced suspicious `smtp` packets to find a single attacker's IP

 ## Key Findings
 **Malicious IP:**: 10.6.1.104